tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 # Authenticator

-The authenticator is a structured message that can be exported from either party of a TLS connection.
-It can be transmitted to the other party of the TLS connection at the application layer.
-The application layer protocol used to send the authenticator SHOULD use a secure with equivalent security to TLS, such as QUIC {{QUIC-TLS}}, as its as its underlying transport to keep the authenticator confidential.
+The authenticator is a structured message that can be exported from either party of a (D)TLS connection.
+It can be transmitted to the other party of the (D)TLS connection at the application layer.
+The application layer protocol used to send the authenticator SHOULD use a secure transport with equivalent security to TLS, such as QUIC {{QUIC-TLS}}, as its as its underlying transport to keep the authenticator confidential.
-The application MAY use the existing TLS connection to transport the authenticator.
+The application MAY use the existing (D)TLS connection to transport the authenticator.

-An authenticator message can be constructed by either the client or the server given an established TLS connection, an identity, such as an X.509 certificate, and a corresponding private key.
+An authenticator message can be constructed by either the client or the server given an established (D)TLS connection, an identity, such as an X.509 certificate, and a corresponding private key.
 Clients MUST NOT send an authenticator without a preceding authenticator request; for servers an authenticator request is optional.
 For authenticators that do not correspond